KianoushAqabakee/Robotic-and-Control/README.md

 ## Exoskeleton Robot

 Contains files related to the exoskeleton project.
+In this section multiple control approaches are implemented on lower limb exoskeleton robot.

 ## Nvidia Jetracer Pro Control/MPC-RBF Control

-Holds code for the Nvidia Jetracer Pro AI control models.
+This section contains control implementations on Nvidia Jetracer pro kinematic.

 ## Sliding Mode Control Based on the IT2-GFHS

-Includes sliding mode control implementations using the IT2-GFHS system.
+Includes sliding mode control implementations using the IT2-GFHS system as indentifier.

 ## Interval Type-2 Generalized Fuzzy Hyperbolic